yangyutu/llm_book.github.io/llm_book/_build/html/_sources/docs/chapter_training/finetuning.md

 ### Motivation

 To adapt a LLM to a specific downstream task, Full-size fine-tunning the whole LLM is usually not cost effective.
 For models whose model parameters are at the 1B or above, it is difficult to fine-tune the model using a single consumer grade GPU.
-Full-size finetuning also runs the risk of Catastrophic Forgetting {cite:p}`luo2024empiricalstudycatastrophicforgetting` which means LLMs forget prior knowledge when learning new data.
+Full-size finetuning also runs the risk of **Catastrophic Forgetting** {cite:p}`luo2024empiricalstudycatastrophicforgetting` which means LLMs forget prior knowledge when learning new data.

-since the size
-of the fine-tuned dataset is typically much smaller than the pretrained dataset, performing full fine-tuning to update all the pretrained parameters may lead to overfittin
+Since the size of the fine-tuned dataset is typically much smaller than the pretrained dataset, performing full fine-tuning to update all the pretrained parameters may lead to **overfitting**.

 PEFT {cite:p}`xu2023parameterefficientfinetuningmethodspretrained` emerges as a cost-effiective approach to LLM finetuning.
 In essence, PEFT only pdates only a small number of additional parameters or updates a subset of the